 Divers using rebreathers are subject to additional risks for oxygen toxicity, hypoxia, and hypercarbia above and beyond those associated with traditional open circuit SCUBA.
 Divers using rebreathers are also capable of getting all forms of decompression illness, including decompression sickness and overexpansion injuries, that an open circuit diver can get.
 Carbon dioxide absorbents are also limited in their ability to bind CO2 and this limitation also functionally limits the time the rebreather can be used without replenishment.
 The finite scrubbing capacity creates a situation where a diver may have gas, but the rebreather may no longer be able to effectively scrub carbon dioxide from the loop once the sorb is exhausted.
 While there are temperature sensors that can be used to monitor the effective life of a scrubber, they are imperfect and only an estimation of time remaining based on the current workload of the diver.
 In addition, the material used for removing carbon dioxide from the breathing loop is strongly caustic (the pH can approach 14 as the material contains sodium hydroxide) and forms a strong base when mixed with water.
-While most modern commercial rebreathers have water traps of various design to help prevent this caustic material from being ingested or inhaled if the breathing loop is inadvertently flooded, this can not usually be completely prevented.
-If a diver inhales or ingests this caustic material (known as a "caustic cocktail" to divers), the mouth should be thoroughly irrigated with fresh water, and the diver should be evaluated for a caustic burn.
+While most modern commercial rebreathers have water traps of various designs to help prevent this caustic material from being ingested or inhaled if the breathing loop is inadvertently flooded, this can not usually be completely prevented.
+If a diver inhales or ingests this caustic material (known as a "caustic cocktail" to divers), the mouth should be thoroughly irrigated with freshwater, and the diver should be evaluated for a caustic burn.
 The diver should never be instructed to drink acidic fluids as the resultant exothermic reaction can be clinically significant.
-Airway compromise can occur from ingestion of a caustic cocktail.
-Consultation of a toxicologist and or hyperbaric physician trained in undersea medicine is recommended.
+Airway compromise can occur from the ingestion of a caustic cocktail.
+Consultation of a toxicologist and or hyperbaric physician trained in undersea medicine is recommended in these cases.